Franz Pfeffer von Salomon: Nazi Party and SA career

 Pfeffer developed fundamental disagreements with Hitler about the nature of the SA.
 Whereas Hitler tried to place limitations on the autonomy of the SA, Pfeffer sought to strengthen the organization and make it more independent of the Party organization.
-Pfeffer saw the SA as a military/revolutionary institution that would eventually displace the Reichswehr to become a mass people’s army and overthrow the Weimar Republic.
+Pfeffer saw the SA as a military/revolutionary institution that would eventually displace the Reichswehr to become a mass people's army and overthrow the Weimar Republic.
 Hitler, however, favored a legal seizure of power through the electoral process.
 In his view, the SA's job was to assist in the party's propaganda efforts through leafleting, to provide security at Party rallies and, when necessary, to battle political opponents in the streets.
 Pfeffer demanded (at a Nazi leadership conference held on 2 and 3 August 1930) that the SA be represented on the NSDAP electoral list in the upcoming Reichstag elections and that it be granted three secure seats in the Reichstag.
 Hitler refused and Pfeffer submitted a letter of resignation on 12 August, effective 29 August.
 Hitler accepted Pfeffer's resignation and on 2 September assumed personal command of the SA as Oberster SA-Führer.
 He then summoned Ernst Röhm to return to Germany from Bolivia to effectively run the SA as its Stabschef (Chief of Staff), since Hitler had no interest in running the day-to-day operations of the SA.
 Röhm took up his new post in January 1931.

 Later years

 Pfeffer remained a member of the SA on active service with its General Inspectorate until April 1933.
 He was then put into the reserve leadership cadre of the SA.
-He was, however, elected to the Reichstag on 6 November 1932.
+He was, however, elected to the Reichstag on 6 November 1932 and at the next two elections on the Nazi Party electoral list.
+At the March 1936 election, he switched to represent electoral constituency 16 (South Hanover–Braunschweig) and was reelected in April 1938.

-Pfeffer was now treated with suspicion in Nazi party circles.
-Following Rudolf Hess’s flight to Scotland in May 1941, Pfeffer was briefly arrested and released.
+Despite this, Pfeffer was treated with suspicion in Nazi Party circles.
+Following Rudolf Hess’s flight to Scotland in May 1941, he was briefly arrested and released.
 However, he was expelled from the party on 14 November 1941 and from the Reichstag on 27 November.
 He was by that point essentially retired, living on his estate in Pommern.
-Following the failed assassination attempt on Hitler in the 20 July 1944 plot, he was arrested again and this time held for several months.
-He survived the Second World War, even commanding a Volkssturm division near the war’s end.
+Following the failed assassination attempt on Hitler in the 20 July 1944 plot, Pfeffer was arrested once more and this time held for several months.
+He survived the Second World War, even commanding a Volkssturm division near the war's end.
 He was then briefly interned in Heilbronn by the Allies until 1946.
 He was active in the Hessian State Association of the German Party during the late 1940s and early 1950s.
-He lived in Wiesbaden until 1960 and then in Munich, passing away in 1968 at the age of 80.
+He lived in Wiesbaden until 1960 and then in Munich, dying in 1968 at the age of 80.